edwardcqian/seefood/README.md

 The output layer from Inception V3 will be replaced by a layer relevant to hot dogs.

-Understandably, we took a excellent model and made it into an useless one.
+Understandably, we took a excellent model and turned it into an useless one.

 Ideation is from the show Silicon Valley.